dbca-wa/it-assets/README.md

   2. Create postgis extension for database
       *  Connect to your newly created database and issue the following command:
         * CREATE EXTENSION postgis
-        * Run "/dx" to check if the extension has been added.
+        * Run "\dx" to check if the extension has been added.

   ### Deployment instructions ###